mmdrozd/Methods/Assignments/06-30_Get-AWS-Account-And-Learn-About-EC2/Get-AWS-Account-And-Learn-About-EC2.md

 0. After getting your valid credit card or debit card number, AWS will make a phone call
    * You will need to enter the number that the website shows you into your phone to confirm the account
 0. We will do the rest of the setup in class

+For a description of storage, see https://aws.amazon.com/premiumsupport/knowledge-center/ebs-volume-charges/

+nb.
+To avoid charges, you will need to "terminate" the instance you have created